Unlock the Truth About Sunscreen – Straight from Dermatologists (2025)

 FAQs

-No need, unless you're exposed to strong artificial UV light.
-Stick to SPF in the day and moisturizers at night.
+There is no need, unless you are subjected to some intense artificial UV light.
+Apply SPF in the day time and moisturizers in the night.

 Leave a Comment